Available 24X7 Call For Free Consultation (281) 587-1111

 If I’m Partly at Fault, Can I Still Collect Damages in Texas?

-Yes, if you are partly at fault, you can still collect if you are not more than 50% at fault for causing an accident in Texas.
+Yes, if you are partly at fault, you can still collect if you are not more than 50% responsible for causing an accident in Texas.
 If a jury or judge determines that you are more than 50% at fault, you will take nothing in the way of damages.
 In Texas, it does not matter if you are hurt in a car accident, construction accident, or another incident.
 If you are less than fifty-one percent at fault, you may be able to get compensation.

 If you are partially at fault, but less than 51% of your losses are reduced, your percentage of fault is attributed to the judge or jury.

-By way of example, if, for instance, your damages were $100,000 and a jury found you 33 1/3% at fault and the other driver 66 2/3% at fault, your damages would be reduced to $66,666.66.
+For example, if your damages were $100,000 and a jury found you 33 1/3% at fault and the other driver 66 2/3% at fault, your damages would be reduced to $66,666.66.

 Can I Handle a Texas Car Accident Case Without a Lawyer?